Duty of Candour Report 2022/23

 Where a duty of candour incident arises from staff wrongdoing, our disciplinary process is implemented.

-For more information about this report, please contact our Director of Services for Scotland, Rosie Mcluskie email@example.com or by telephone 0141 221 8390.
+For more information about this report, please contact Louise Stewart, Director of Service Delivery - Scotland, by emailing email@example.com or by calling 0141 221 8390.